preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/document-management/document-template-with-placeholders/index.rst

 - _Lang: Content Language:
 - _RevDate: Review Date.

-There's also a special place holder if you need to show document history somewhere in the document:
+There's also a special place holder if you need to show document history somewhere in a Microsoft Word document:

 [[_DocHistory]]